-Social media sites like Twitter and Reddit include doxxing as a violation of their terms of service.
+Social media sites like Meta and Reddit include doxxing as a violation of their terms of service.
 So, report the activity to the site and insist that the dox posts be removed.
 If doxxed information includes your telephone number and you're getting harassing calls, investigators might be able to locate callers—it's generally easier to track a caller than an online harasser.
 But, you may have to change your phone number to stop the harassment.

 If the doxxing revealed your address or other information that exposes you to harm and the doxxer or others have threatened to harm you, go to the police.
 Bring the documentation of the doxxing with you.

 If the doxxing has exposed your bank, credit card, or other financial account information, contact all of the financial institutions involved immediately and report the breach.
-You may need to change passwords and take other actions to beef up security of accounts that have been exposed.
+You may need to change passwords and take other actions to beef up the security of accounts that have been exposed.
 Tumblr and other sites have information about steps to take to increase your account's security.
 Promptly block all doxxers from your social media sites and increase your privacy settings.

-Much doxxing and subsequent harassment is done for the sick entertainment of the harassers.
+Much doxxing and subsequent harassment are done for the entertainment of the harassers.
 So, if you aren't satisfied that blocking, reporting, and other measures are adequate, you may choose to cease online activity.
 When you're gone, the harassers will eventually lose interest and move on.